how is stevia made

 Sweetness Extraction Process

-Purification: For commercial production, additional purification steps involve using activated charcoal or resin to remove any remaining impurities and to enhance the extract's flavor profile.
+Purification: In commercial settings, additional purification techniques involving activated charcoal or resin ensure the removal of impurities and improve the extract's flavor profile.

 Forms of Stevia Products